engr101staff/engr101matlab/README.md

 For subsequent pushes on the same branch, you should omit the `-u` in the `git push` command.

-Then, when the work is ready to "publish", make a pull request on github to merge the content into the main branch.
+When you have completed your work on your branch, make a pull request on github to merge the content into the `lobster-preview` branch.

+## Git Workflow for Publishing the "Live" Runestone

+The live Runestone website is built off of the `master` branch.
+To update the `master` branch, first create a branch off of the `lobster-preview` branch.
+If your "live" version does not include all of the chapters in the `lobster-preview` branch, make the following edits to your branch:

+* In `_sources/index.rst` > "Table of Contents", delete any table of contents files (those are the `.../toctree.rst` files) for chapters that you are not including in this build.
+* In `_sources/index.rst` > "Full List of Topics", delete any table of contents files (those are the `.../toctree.rst` files) for chapters that you are not including in this build.

+When you commit these changes, leave a comment that is something like "set to build Chapters 1-## only") where ## is the number of the chapter you built through.

+When you are ready to
 (You'll want to ensure that `dynamic_pages` is set back to `True` in `pavement.py`, otherwise the check on the PR will fail.)

 ## Runestone, reStructuredText, Sphinx, etc.